winniewandia/alx-system_engineering-devops/0x00-shell_basics/README.md

-"rm /tmp/my_first_directory/betty" Delete the file betty "rmdir /tmp/my_first_directory" Delete empty directory "cd -" changes the working directory to the previous one
+"rm /tmp/my_first_directory/betty" Delete the file betty "rmdir /tmp/my_first_directory" Delete empty directory "cd -" changes the working directory to the previous one "ls -la . .. /boot" lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format